Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 The waitlist can be enabled on a program-by-program basis.

-Read more about how to Manage a Waiting List.
+Read more about how to Manage a Waitlist.

-To enable, go to Programs > (choose program to edit) > Registration > Capacity & waiting list.
-Check the box to Enable a waiting list.
+To enable, go to Programs > (choose program to edit) > Registration > Capacity & waitlist.
+Check the box to Enable a waitlist.

 When the program reaches its maximum capacity, the waitlist form will automatically be displayed instead of the registration page.
 Here’s an example: